-- (1) 508,902 options vest as follows: options to purchase 443,182 shares of the Company's common stock vest 6/48ths on the six-month anniversary of vesting commencement date and 1/48th per month thereafter; options to purchase 55,720 shares of the Company's common stock vest quarterly over one year; and options to purchase 10,000 shares of the Company's common stock vest monthly over one year.
-Exercise prices range from \$2.37 to \$3.16 per share. - (2) Forfeited options represent unvested shares and vested, expired shares related to employee terminations. - (3) Estimated forfeitures only include known forfeitures to-date as the Company typically accounts for forfeitures as they occur due to a limited history of forfeitures.
+- (1) 43,523 options vest as follows: options to purchase 41,523 shares of the Company's common stock vest 6/48ths on the six-month anniversary of vesting commencement date and 1/48th per month thereafter; and options to purchase 2,000 shares of the Company's common stock vest monthly over one year.
+Exercise prices range from \$1.70 to \$3.71 per share. - (2) Forfeited options represent unvested shares and vested, expired shares related to employee terminations. - (3) Forfeitures only include known forfeitures to-date as the Company typically accounts for forfeitures as they occur due to a limited history of forfeitures.

-A summary of options outstanding as of December 31, 2023, is shown below:
+A summary of options outstanding as of December 31, 2024, is shown below: